Machine Learning Software Comparison: The Best Platforms in 2024

 - Distributed Computing: Designed for distributed processing, allowing it to scale to large datasets and handle complex computations.
 H2O can run on clusters of machines, leveraging distributed computing power.

-- Integration with Big Data Platforms: Seamless integration with big data platforms like Hadoop and Spark.
+- Integration with Big Data Platforms: integration with big data platforms like Hadoop and Spark.
 H2O can read data directly from Hadoop Distributed File System (HDFS) or Apache Spark.

 - User-Friendly Interfaces: Provides both a graphical user interface (GUI) and a Python API.
 H2O Flow GUI provides an interactive environment for model building and exploration without coding.